CULTURAL INFORMATICS - a conceptual framework

-Cultural Informatics, defined at the intersection of culture, digital technology, and information science, serves as an orverarching concept for SILS programs in the areas such as digitalcultural heritage across libraries museums and archives, digital humanities and informaiton studies in the context of arts and humanities and digital curaiton and preservation.
-Coursework is supported by the Cultural Informatics Lab (rm.
-609), the iLab (rm.
-608) and digital media lab (rm 606).
+Cultural Informatics, defined at the intersection of culture, digital technology, and information science, serves as an overarching concept for SILS programs in the areas such as digital cultural heritage, digital humanities, and information studies.
+Coursework is supported by the Cultural Informatics Lab (Room 609), the iLab (Room 608), and Digital Media Lab (Room 606).

 The Digital Humanities program concentration reflects current trends in the area of digital humanities, including cultural heritage; data collection and knowledge organization; data analysis and visualization; digital project management; preservation; digital pedagogy and social media; and the changing natures of scholarship and publication in the digital age.
 Courses in the program emphasize the special role of librarians and information professionals in supporting research, teaching, and professional development in this area.